Planning Your Search

 When you start to think about how to start your online search, you first want to generate a large pool of possibilities of opportunities that interest you.

-Favorite, Save, or Like at least 25 jobs/internships or more that interest to you, marking dates of hiring timelines, and keeping notes on job titles that interest you.
+Favorite, Save, or Like at least 25 jobs/internships that interest to you, marking dates of hiring timelines, and keeping notes on job titles that interest you.
 Discover new employers to add to your list by reading publications and resources for that industry.
 Keep this information in a document that you can refer to and update regularly.
-Download our job search workshop below or create your own to keep track.
+Download our job search worksheet below or create your own to keep track.
 What is essential is that all your job and internship search information is in one place.